simonmichael/hledger/hledger/hledger.m4.md

 ### Effect of valuation on reports

-Here is a reference for how `--value` currently affects each part of hledger's reports.
+Here is a reference for how valuation is supposed to affect each part of hledger's reports (and a glossary).
-It's work in progress, but may be useful for troubleshooting or reporting bugs.
+(It's wide, you'll have to scroll sideways.)
-See also the definitions and notes below.
+It may be useful when troubleshooting.
 If you find problems, please report them, ideally with a reproducible example.
 Related:
 [#329](https://github.com/simonmichael/hledger/issues/329),